Tigecycline/lab_rotation/README.md

 ## Requirements to Run the Project

-The project in written in Python.
+The project is written entirely in Python.
 To be able to run it, one needs the following packages (in alphabetical order):
 - graphviz
 - numpy
 - pandas